netxms/netxms-doc/admin/database-monitoring.rst

    ConfigFile        = /myhome/configs/db2.xml

 .. note:
-  Note that all other entries in the DB2 will be ignored.
+  Note that all other entries in the DB2 section will be ignored.

 .. list-table::
    :widths: 20 20 70 20